 If you have multiple shows per year, you can easily reuse your exhibition stand.
 From portable and pop-up options to structural modular stands, we can design a stand to be reconfigured with ease.
 Reusability is generally possible for any stand size or configuration.

 - How can I make my stand environmentally friendly?

 Depending how many times a year you intend to exhibit, you can opt to hire instead of buy, reducing your level of waste by using reusable equipment.
 You can also deck out your stand with reusable and recyclable elements – this is possible with everything from frame to flooring.

-Modular exhibition stands are well suited for reusability, as they can be easily reconfigured to fit onto different sized exhibition stand spaces (see below the same Skanska stand at 2 different events in 2019).
+Modular exhibition stands are well suited for reusability, as they can be easily reconfigured to fit onto different sized exhibition stand spaces.

 Whilst giveaways and merchandise are still an ever-popular tool for engaging with your audience at exhibitions and events, it’s not always necessarily the right thing to do.
 From a sustainability perspective, instead of cheap branded plastic pens you should consider investing in eco-friendly giveaways that offer a distinctive value to the consumer and are likely to be kept, used, and valued.
 Read more about sustainable giveaways here.
 With giveaways you also want to be clever about how you do it, you want to attract genuine visitors who are interested in your stand not just the freebies!

 This question is similar to ‘how long is a piece of string’, it completely depends on the size of your stand and how complex you want it to be.
 It’s good to calculate your budget allowance before you get in touch with your stand supplier so you can provide an estimation of what you can afford.
 For entry level budgets, you may want to consider a pop-up solution that may be more affordable, see our pop up lightboxes that offer a great, price sensitive stand solution.

 - How much should I spend on my exhibition stand?